gitmaus1/kest2/README.md

 © 2019 - 2019 Cisco and/or its affiliates.
 All rights reserved.
 Cisco Public Page 4 of 4 www.netacad.com
 Question:
-How would you remove the directory of Folder1 from the library without deleting Folder1 and its contents from the computer?
+How would you remove the directory of Folder1 from the library without deleting Folder1 and its contents from the computer?<br>
-Type your answers here.<br>
+Type your answers here. select it in Manage library and nota Remove <br>

 <h1>11.2.1.5 Lab - Explore Control Panel Categories</h1>